yalicee/march-23-be-pg-theme-parks/README.md

 ### Task 8

-Now that we are able to format the rides, use that function to format the rides data and insert the data into the rides table.
+Now that we have the modified `rides` data. use that function to format the rides data and insert the data into the rides table.

 ### Task 9